disclose/dioterms/core-terms-bbp.md

 When working with us, according to this policy, you can expect us to:

-- Respond to your report promptly, and work with you to understand and validate your report
+- Respond to your report promptly, and work with you to understand and validate your report;
-- Strive to keep you informed about the progress of a vulnerability as it is processed
+- Strive to keep you informed about the progress of a vulnerability as it is processed;
-- Work to remediate discovered vulnerabilities in a timely manner
+- Work to remediate discovered vulnerabilities in a timely manner, within our operational contraints; and
-- Extend Safe Harbor for your vulnerability research that is related to this policy
+- Extend Safe Harbor for your vulnerability research that is related to this policy.

 ## Our Expectations